Popular pho spot MAU on Valencia Street closing Saturday

-The Vietnamese restaurant MAU, which is located on 18th and Valencia streets in San Francisco’s Mission, will be closing its doors this Saturday.
+The Vietnamese restaurant MAU, located on 18th and Valencia streets, will be closing its doors Saturday.

 “Thank you for all your support and patronage over these last five years,” a note taped to its door read on Wednesday morning.